Shashank-KVS/DeepSeek-Azure-ML-Serverless-Custom-Filtering/README.md

 ### 📂 Repository Structure

-- `model.ipynb` – Jupyter Notebook for deploying and managing DeepSeek AI on Azure ML.
+- `DeepSeek-Azure-ML-Custom-Content-Filtering.ipynb` – Jupyter Notebook for deploying and managing DeepSeek AI on Azure ML.
 - `requirements.txt` – Dependencies required to run the notebook in a custom environment.
 - `.gitignore` – Prevents sensitive data and unnecessary files from being committed.